agirishkumar/covidApp/README.md

 ## Overview
 Automatically generate a graph with this application of the spread and affects of the Covid-19 virus on the world.
-Made with the help of the dataset created by
+Made with the help of the dataset created by John Hopkins university.

 ## Prerequisites
 * python (3.6 or newer)